A TD1 is simply a form used to calculate how much tax should be withheld from your income.

 The purpose of Form TD1

-The government created the TD1 form so it would be able to collect the appropriate amount of tax from you on a regular basis.
+The government created the TD1 form so it is able to collect the appropriate amount of tax from you on a regular basis.

 The goal is to gather enough information about your salary, along with the tax credits you will be using, so that it can roughly calculate the percentage of your income that you will owe in tax at the end of the year.
 Obviously, the more applicable tax credits, the less tax will be taken from your paycheque and the more money you’ll have to live on.
-If you have no applicable tax credits, and many don’t, then the amount of tax taken will be based on the marginal tax rate of your salary.
-If it turns out that it collected too much tax, then it will refund any excess.
-If it collected too little tax, then you will owe some.
+If you have no applicable tax credits, and many don’t, then the amount of tax taken will be based on the average tax rate of your salary and your basic personal amount.
+If it turns out that it collected too much tax, then the CRA will refund any excess.
+If it collected too little tax, then you will owe something in April.
 The exact amount is calculated when you do your tax return.

 Who should fill out a TD1